 The Accord European relative au transport international des merchandises Dangereuses par Route is an international treaty that regulates the transport, labelling, and classification of dangerous goods.
 Essentially, it is an agreement in place throughout Europe that governs the carriage of dangerous goods by road.
 It was first implemented in 1957 but amended later in 2017 and all haulage companies should ensure that they adhere to the regulations.

 For drivers who will be driving vehicles with tanks and tank components as well as some drivers who will be operating vehicles that will be carrying dangerous goods in packages, then they must be in possession of a unique vocational certificate of training that aligns with the European Agreement on ADR.

-However, ADR transportation is not just for any driver that holds a category C license.
-Those drivers who are in possession of Category B Licenses may be required to undertake ADR training.
-This will enable them to transport hazardous packages that are small in size.
+However, ADR transportation is not just for any driver that holds a category C licence.
+Those drivers who are in possession of Category B Licences may be required to undertake ADR training.
+This will enable them to transport hazardous packages that are small.

 The regulations were altered in 2004 any driver transporting these goods had more responsibilities to adhere to and this would mean that they would also need to undertake awareness training in the work that they undertake.